Ashta Pradhan: Composition

 Continued conflict with the Mughal Empire meant that military matters remained exceedingly important to the affairs of the nascent state.
 Hence, with the notable exception of the priestly Panditrao and the judicial Nyayadisha, the other pradhans held full-time military commands, and their deputies performed their civil duties in their stead.
 In the later era of the Maratha Empire, these deputies and their staff constituted the core of the Peshwa's bureaucracy.

-During Shivaji's rule
+During Shivaji rule

-After Chatrapati Shivaji Maharaj
+After Shivaji

-Chatrapati Shivaji Maharaj's son Sambhaji, (ruled 1680–89) reduced the powers of the council.
+Shivaji son Sambhaji, (ruled 1680–89) reduced the powers of the council.
 Over time, council positions became hereditary, ceremonial positions at court with nominal powers, if any.
-Beginning 1714 AD, a prime minister appointed by Chatrapati Shivaji's grandson Shahu gradually arrogated power.
+Beginning 1714 AD, a prime minister appointed by Shivaji's grandson Shahu gradually arrogated power.
 Within a short period, de facto control of the Maratha state passed to his family.
 This family of hereditary prime ministers retained the title of Peshwa.
-However, the Ashta Pradhan council was never revived to fill the functions it discharged for the last decade of Chatrapati Shivaji Maharaj's reign.
+However, the Ashta Pradhan council was never revived to fill the functions it discharged for the last decade of Shivaji reign.